msmrexe/python-reader-writer-lock/README.md

     cd python-reader-writer-lock
     ```
 2.  **Run the simulation:**
     Run `main.py` from your terminal.
-You can use flags to configure the simulation.
+Use the `--priority` flag to select which lock to test.

     ```bash
-    # Run with default settings (10 threads, 30% writer probability)
+    # Test the default Writer-Priority lock
     python main.py

+    # Test the Reader-Priority lock (try with high write prob)
+    python main.py --priority reader --num-threads 20 --write-prob 0.5

+    # Test the Fair (FIFO) lock
+    python main.py --priority fair

-    # Run a simulation with many readers and few writers
+    # Run a simulation with many readers
-    python main.py --num-threads 20 --write-prob 0.1
+    python main.py --priority writer --num-threads 20 --write-prob 0.1

-    # Run with a high contention for writing
-    python main.py --num-threads 10 --write-prob 0.8
     ```

     You will see the log output in your terminal, showing how the threads wait and access the resource one by one (writers) or in groups (readers).
+By changing the priority, you can observe the different behaviors.

 ---